endiliey/uav-autonomous-landing/README.md

 - Naze32 ~ flight controller with Cleanflight firmware
 - Turnigy 6x ~ radio controller
 - Turnigy XR7000 ~ receiver
-- Arduino UNO ~ as the brain of our quadcopter
+- Arduino Nano ~ as the brain of our quadcopter
 - Pixy Camera ~ for our On-board object detector

 ## Programming Language : C with Arduino IDE